 When’s the last time you’ve actually air-dried, say, a towel?
 Exactly, says Tayne, who recommends the old-fashioned clothes-line technique.
 “Take advantage of the warmer months to take a break from the dryer now and again,” she says.
 Just thinking of that fresh smell should be incentive enough to keep it up all summer.
 According to the Saving Electricity website, line-drying can save you nearly $200 a year (cost depends on dryer and energy rate; use this chart to calculate your savings).

-If you absolutely can’t line-dry, avoid these mistakes that shorten the life of your washer and dryer.
+If you absolutely can’t line-dry, make sure you avoid these mistakes that shorten the life of your washer and dryer.

 Eliminate the surprise factor

 Avoid the sticker shock that comes with warm-weather bills: Did you know that many utility companies offer an Equal Pay program?
 “This way, you’re paying the same amount every month, based on your estimated annual expenses split in 12, so you can better plan ahead,” says Foguth.

 On the other hand, here are some money saving tips you should definitely ignore.